-The next Literacy for Life meeting will be on April 21st at 9 AM, Beloit Public Library.
+The next Literacy for Life partner meeting will be on August 25th at 9 AM, Beloit Public Library.

 Build a Brain,